 Farm XP in Quickplay

 In Quickplay, you’ll be joining squads that have an open slot.
-This means you can be dropped into any mission or stronghold in the game, including the final one, so it’s probably best to wait till you’ve completed the story if you want to avoid spoilers.
+This means you can be placed into any mission or stronghold in the game, including the final one.
+Therefore it’s probably best to wait till you’ve completed the story if you want to avoid spoilers.

-This mode is perfect for farming for experience points and you might be lucky enough to join a mission in progress that’s close to the end, making for the easy XP gains.
+This mode is perfect for farming more experience points, and you might be lucky enough to join a mission in progress that’s close to the end, making for the easy XP gains.